hantsy/maven-archetype-jakartaee9/docs/archetype.md

    gpg: sending key E5D9B4272348ADAE to hkps://hkps.pool.sks-keyservers.net
    ```

 5. Follow the steps of [Deploying to OSSRH with Apache Maven](https://central.sonatype.org/pages/apache-maven.html) to publish your artifact.

    > I skip the detailed steps here, please read the Synatype's [article](https://central.sonatype.org/pages/apache-maven.html) carefully.

 6. Then back to the [issue#OSSRH-66424](https://issues.sonatype.org/browse/OSSRH-66424), comment and notify the moderator to publish your artifact to the Maven Central repository.
-In one or two hours, your artifact will be available on [Maven Central Repository Search](https://search.maven.org/search?q=io.github.hantsy).
+In one or two hours, your artifact will be available on [Maven Central Repository Search index page](https://search.maven.org/search?q=io.github.hantsy).

 ## Publishing to Github Package